How to choose the best graphic drawing tablet and pen display monitor: A beginner's buying guide & review

 Multi-touch

-Wireless Support – Bluetooth or Wired
+Bluetooth or Wired Connectivity

 Panel Types

-Screen Resolution
+Screen Resolution:

-A high pixel density ranges between 110 to 140 PPI.
+• High pixel density ranges from 110 to 140 PPI.

 Color Space

-Color count
+Color Count

-The other element to look for in a drawing monitor, suggests the document, is color. in a professional environment, on-screen colours must be as close a match as possible to the output on other devices (like printers).
+The other element to look for in a drawing monitor, suggests the document, is color. in a professional environment, on-screen colors must be as close a match as possible to the output on other devices (like printers).
 For the majority of folks, 8-bit, or 16.7 Million colors will be plenty.

 Compatibility